hero media

 5. Cassowary Falls

-Dial up the luxe at Cassowary Falls, a Daintree accommodation located in the Mossman Gorge section of the region.
-Home to just three spacious chalets, guests are treated to sweeping views of the dramatic Thornton Peak mountain.
+Another popular luxe option is Cassowary Falls, a Daintree accommodation located in the Mossman Gorge portion of the rainforest with its own swimming pool.
+Home to just three chalets, a handful of very lucky guests are treated to sweeping views of the dramatic Thornton Peak mountain.
 Of course, the biggest perk at this place is immediate access to Cassowary Falls, one of the best things to see in the Daintree Rainforest, which cascades into a stunning natural rock pool.
-Meanwhile, each self-contained stay is fitted with a full kitchen and bougie appliances, a private deck and a shaded spa.
+Meanwhile, each self-contained stay is fitted with a full kitchen, private deck and undercover hot tub.

 BOOK NOW